stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Press ``Q`` to ``Quit`` command.
 * Reboot computer.

 Verify configuration by inserting ``USB 2.0`` and ``USB 3.0`` and ``USB-C`` devices just like during detecting procedure.
-Also close lid and turn over notebook.
-After 20-60sec depends on current load fan should stop rotating.
+Also, close the lid and turn over notebook.
+After 20-60sec, depending on the current load, fans should stop rotating.
 Wait for another 3-5min.
 They shouldn't start spinning again.
-If they start and stops after 10-20sec you done something wrong and need to start procedure again.
+If they start and stop after 10-20sec, you have done something wrong and need to start the procedure again.

 **Useful information**